tomdmr/rdb3/README.md

 Because I like it.
 It's main feature is that it stores backward-deltas.
 This means, cleaning out old backups is simple.
-The main scenario for restore is emergency, where I want my lates version back.
+The main scenario for restore is emergency, where I want my latest version back.

 The second feature I really like is the built-in client-server